rhl-ai/telegram_summarize_bot/README.md

-# Telegram gruop chat summarizer
+# Telegram group chat summarizer
 **A telegram Bot** that can summarize your **group chats** and additional fun

 It uses [BARDAPI](https://github.com/dsdanielpark/Bard-API/) and [Pyrogram](https://pyrogram.org/)